I've Registered for 8+ (Year 4)

 2020 Entrance Examinations

-During the morning of the test, candidates will sit papers in English (75 minutes), Maths (50 minutes) and complete a Non-verbal reasoning standardised intelligence test (30 minutes).
+Candidates will sit papers in English (75 minutes), Maths (50 minutes) and complete a Non-verbal Reasoning test (30 minutes).
 The format of the tests is based heavily on National Curriculum Tests.
-For these tests children should bring a pencil, rubber, 30cm ruler and a sharpener.
-They are encouraged to wear their school uniform.

 All children at this age group will be given an interview.
 At interview the children will be asked to read aloud from a passage selected by the School, answer questions on this passage, and to converse about their interests, likes and dislikes.
 The interview will be approached as a conversation and not simply as a question and answer session.